Medicare in New Hampshire

 Medicare Advantage (Part C)

-As we mentioned above, Medicare Advantage in New Hampshire is an alternative to Original Medicare.
-It can include extra coverage benefits like vision, dental and prescription drugs, and often with lower out-of-pocket costs than Original Medicare.
+Medicare Advantage in New Hampshire is an alternative to Original Medicare.
+It can include benefits like vision, dental, and prescription drug coverage, often with lower out-of-pocket costs than Original Medicare.

 Medicare Prescription Drug Plan (Part D)

-Commonly called Part D, this is stand-alone coverage that needs to be added to Original Medicare separately.
+Commonly called Part D, this is standalone coverage that needs to be added to Original Medicare separately.
 This means it’ll also have its own monthly premium.
-Some Medicare Advantage plans in New Hampshire include prescription drug coverage in their costs.
+Most Medicare Advantage plans include prescription drug coverage.

 Medicare Supplement Insurance (Medigap)